willi84/how-to-remote/README.md

 * **clear invitation emails** check if everybody got credentials if needed
 * **track progress** do you need to slow down, does anyone need help? shy people will not always ask for help.
 * **raffle/certificates** make sure people will remember
+* **prepare your material** make sample, small snippets, and let people go further if they stuck at one chapter

 ## more links
 * [German school cloud](https://schul-cloud.org) of Hasso-Plattner instiute